JuliaPlots/Plots.jl/docs/immerse_examples.md

 ### Open/High/Low/Close

 Create an OHLC chart.
-Pass in a vector of 4-tuples as your `y` argument.
+Pass in a vector of OHLC objects as your `y` argument.
 Adjust the tick width with arg `markersize`.

 ```julia
 n = 20